What to store and what to throw out

-The solution to the ‘what to store and what to throw out’ question lies in de-cluttering your New York home
+The solution to the ‘what to store and what to throw out’ question lies in de-cluttering your home

 Let’s face it honestly: every homeowner has a bit of clutter.
 It could be that one chair in your room for not-yet-dirty laundry.
-Or, it could be the spot where you empty your bag once a week.
 Sometimes, it is a drawer full of random knickknacks.
-So, before every relocation or re-decoration, we would include a bit of de-cluttering in our Brooklyn moving tips.
+So, before every relocation or re-decoration, we advise you to start by de-cluttering your home.
 First, we understand that everyone is attached to their belongings.
-So, we won’t be preaching minimalism here yet.
-Instead, we’re going to give you some tips on what to store and what to throw out which you won’t notice in your everyday routine.
+Some have a great sentimental value and some have a material value that you don’t want to lose when relocating.
+That is why we won’t be preaching minimalism here yet.
+Instead, we’re going to give you some tips on what to store and what to throw out that you won’t notice in your everyday routine.
 So, let’s start with the simple rules.

 On the top of your ‘throw out’ list should be duplicates